-Students who violate this policy will be given an opportunity to correct the situation by either changing the clothing, wearing a mask, removing the clothing (if appropriate), wearing it inside-out, or other means as determined by the principal so the student is in compliance with this policy.
+Students who violate this policy will be given an opportunity to correct the situation by either changing the clothing, removing the clothing (if appropriate), wearing it inside-out, or other means as determined by the principal so the student is in compliance with this policy.
 Students who repeatedly violate this policy may face more severe punishment, including detention, in-school suspension, or out-of-school suspension.
-Students who intentionally refuse to wear their mask will be sent home

-\Exceptions may occur due to special event like spirit week.
+Exceptions may occur due to special event like spirit week.